 Things You'll Need

 Use your knife to cut out a circle around the stem of your pumpkin.
-Lift off the stem but don't throw it out, as you'll being using it for your keg's lid.
+Lift off the stem and the top of the pumpkin, but don't throw it out, as you'll be using it for your keg's lid.

-Using a heavy metal scooper, scrape out all of the stringy pumpkin guts.
+Using a heavy metal scooper or large spoon, scrape out all of the stringy pumpkin guts and pumpkin seeds.

 Attach a 16mm Forstner bit to an electric drill.